 Los Angeles Police Department Memorial to Fallen Officers

-The new LAPD Memorial to Fallen Officers stands as a testament to strength and courage.
-As a memorial, it is dedicated to the police officers and families who have sacrificed for the community of Los Angeles.
-The memorial comes as a result of the construction of a new police administration building in Los Angeles.
-A previous memorial for fallen officers was damaged during the new building's construction.
-As this building was nearing completion, designs for a new memorial were considered.
+The new LAPD Memorial to Fallen Officers stands as a testament to the strength and courage of the Los Angeles Police Department.
+The memorial is dedicated to the police officers and families who have sacrificed for the community of Los Angeles.

 We focused on the object most sacred to the LAPD: the brass badge.David Herjeczki Principal, at Gensler

 The project began after David Herjeczki and Christopher Keough of Gensler won a design competition for the new memorial.
 Working with a multi-layered concept, they developed meaning in both its design as well as its context.

 “When you approach it from a distance, it will appear as a wall, reflecting the unity of the police force,” explains David Herjeczki of Gensler.
 “As you get closer, you will see it is an assemblage of individual pieces, each one paying tribute to a fallen officer.
 When contemplating an appropriate material for the memorial, we focused on the object most sacred to the LAPD: the brass badge.”